 The principal risk to which non-trading portfolios are exposed is the risk of loss from fluctuations in the future cash flows or fair values of financial instruments because of a change in market interest rates.
 Interest rate risk is managed principally through monitoring interest rate gaps and by having pre-approved limits for re-pricing bands.
-The ALCO is the monitoring body for compliance with these limits and is assisted by Global Markets in its day-to-day monitoring activities.
+The ALCO is the monitoring body for compliance with these limits and is assisted by Markets & Securities Services in its day-to-day monitoring activities.
+Aggregate non-trading interest rate risk positions are managed by Market Treasury, which uses investment securities, loans and advances to banks, deposits from customers and other borrowed funds to manage the positions.